grafana/k6-docs/docs/sources/next/javascript-api/k6-http/response/_index.md

 ---
 title: 'Response'
 description: 'Returned by the http.* methods that generate HTTP requests.'
-excerpt: 'Returned by the http.* methods that generate HTTP requests.'
+description: 'Returned by the http.* methods that generate HTTP requests.'
 weight: 61
 weight: 61
 ---